pesos/PES-SoC-14/README.md

 PES-SoC-14
 ==========

 Student explore on the selected ideas and communicate with mentors to learn more about the projects.
+You can get all details in the [Wiki](https://github.com/pesos/PES-SoC-14/wiki)

 # Selected Ideas